Znunu/Persistent-Variables/README.md

 ```python
 {"Hello": 6}
 ```
 `auto_save` was off, and we didn't call `save`, so how could our changes be stored?
-Because the `idict` automically saves when assigned to. idicts and pvars can seamlessly be combined.
+Because the `idict` automatically saves when assigned to. idicts and pvars can seamlessly be combined.

 ## API Documentation